bchangg/food-midterm/README.md

 This is a project chosen from a list of ideas given to students at lighthouse labs for their midterm project.

 It is a food ordering and pickup app for a single restaurant.
-The functionality works (so far) as you would expect it to work for customers to be able to place order, as well as restaurants being able to confirm orders, and notify the customer when their food is ready using the **Twilio API** to send a text message.
+The functionality works (so far) as you would expect it to work for customers to be able to place orders, as well as restaurants being able to confirm orders, and notify the customer when their food is ready using the **Twilio API** to send a text message.

 Due to a time constraint of 7 days, our team decided to prioritize functionality over the front end looks.
 We made this decision understanding that the program has to work, and work as expected.